ek68794998/covid-employer-response/public/employers/README.md

 - `wiki`: The subpath for the company's English Wikipedia page, if any.
 Spaces will be converted to underscores.
 - `image`: An optional name of a logo, in SVG format, in the 'public/images/employers' directory.
 A background color can also be specified by appending a hex code to the end, e.g. `image.svg#abc123`.
 - `officialWebsite`: An official company webpage describing the company and its corporate mission, culture, and so on.
+- `status`: The status of the corporate entity.
+If the company is actively operating, this can be left blank or set to `active`.
+Otherwise, it should be set to `bankruptcy` if they are in the midst of [filing for bankruptcy](https://www.thebankruptcysite.org/resources/bankruptcy/chapter-7-bankruptcy-corporations-and-llcs.htm), or `terminated` if the company has shut down.
 - `industries`: A list of industries of which the company is considered to be a part.
 Please see the `EmployerIndustry.ts` file for possible values here.
 (If you think one is missing, please request to add it.)
 - `location`: Where the company is originally based.
 	- The country code should correspond to a country name in `./public/strings/en-us.json`'s list.